Muhajir nationalism

-The national flag of Muhajir people.
-It was introduced by Muhajir nationalist leaders that represents the unity and culture of Muhajirs.
-It is currently used by Muhajir nationalist political parties.

 Muhajir nationalism is an ideology that emphasizes that Muhajirs are one nation and promotes the cultural unity of Muhajirs, using the ideology politicians from MQM, also support the vision of Muhajir Province.
 The demands of the Muhajir nationalist movement are linguistic, cultural, economic and political rights.
 Amir H. Kazmi is considered as the Father of Muhajir nationalism.
 Muhajir nationalism, as put by Adeel Khan, was a political response to loss of their erstwhile influence in state machinery.
 Muhajir nationalists also generally advocate for the creation of a province for the Muhajir people.

 Background

 The Muhajir people (also spelled Mohajir and Mahajir) are the Muslim immigrants of various ethnic and regional groups who migrated to Pakistan following the Partition of India.
 They are spread across the Urban Areas of Pakistan, particularly forming a majority in the city of Karachi.
 Throughout the years, there have been many tensions between them and the Sindhi people.
 The Muhajirs were generally socially liberal, however despite this, they supported the two main religious parties: The Jamaat-i-Islami, and the Jamiat Ulema-i-Pakistan.
 This was due to the fact that the Muhajirs were not native to the land and hence supported a multi-ethnic and pluralistic identity based on Islam that was advocated for by the religious parties.
 As the rise of Muhammad Ayub Khan in the military coup in 1958 reduced the influence of the Muhajirs, the community would begin strongly opposing his dictatorship starting from the early 1960s, primarily voting for Fatima Jinnah in the 1964 election.
 When Zulfikar Ali Bhutto, a Sindhi was elected Prime Minister of Pakistan, the Muhajirs feared that they would be sidelined in favour of the Sindhis and hence strongly supported the 1977 right wing government (generally led by the religious parties).
 However, the Pakistan National Alliance did not return the Muhajir ruling class, despite the Jamaat-e-Islami forming an important part of General Zia-ul-haq's 1977 military coup.